adelekks/wiz-project/README.md

 ### Deploy EC2 instance
 ```
 MongoDB EC2 instance
-Create a mongodb instance with an attache profile that give it access to all ec2 role
+Create a mongodb instance with an attache profile that give it access to s3 bucket
-Backup mongodb to s3
+Backup mongodb to s3 with public read
 ```
 ### Deploy EKS on AWS